1 1 1 1 1 1

 was the window sticker, so it was decided I would create one for her 72.

-I started collecting authentic stickers and pics of stickers, GM bulletins,
+I started collecting more and more authentic stickers, pics of stickers, GM

-shipping orders, check sheets, and miscellaneous Olds literature, from all
+bulletins, shipping orders, check sheets, and other miscellaneous Olds literature,

 During my research I did come across the blank sticker templates that were